-Any redevelopment or refurbishment requires tenants, home owners, officers and Councillors to work together.
-Co ordination of communication and consultation will be carried out by the Council's Tenant Liaison Officer who will be the main point of contact for residents.
+Any redevelopment or refurbishment requires tenants, home owners, officers and councillors to work together.
+Co ordination of communication and consultation will be carried out by the Tenant Liaison Officer who will be the main point of contact for residents.
 For larger schemes, consultation work and support may be provided by a specialist Tenant Liaison Officer either employed by the Council or a contractor.

-This officer will work closely with the appropriate officers such as Contracts Officer, Tenancy Estate Management Officer, Sheltered Housing Team Leader, Housing Manager, Housing Advice Manager and Head of Asset Management to make sure information is shared.
+This officer will work closely with the appropriate officers in Tenancy Management, Contract Services and Housing Advice to make sure information is shared and to assist in providing the necessary support and advice to the tenant.